hirosystems/stacks-subnets/NFT_USE_CASE.md

 The withdrawal data structure serves as a cryptographic record of the withdrawals in a particular block, and has an overall associated hash.
 This hash is committed to the L1 interface contract via the `commit-block` function.

-The second step involves calling the appropriate withdraw function in the hyperchains interface contract on the L1 chain.
+The second step involves calling the appropriate withdraw function in the subnets interface contract on the L1 chain.
 You must also pass in the "proof" that corresponds to your withdrawal.
 This proof includes the hash of the withdrawal data structure that this withdrawal was included in, the hash of the withdrawal itself, and a list of hashes to be used to prove that the particular withdrawal is valid.
 Currently,